ariasmarina/FAfluxes/README.md

 Four datasets are provided, and two new datasets are created.

 #1.
 Biomass of emergent aquatic insects
-This dataset contains the biomass of each sample in mg (chiro_bio) collected from three emergence traps in 16 flumes, twice a week, after one, four, and six weeks of stressors exposure (N=288).

 ### emergence_biomass.csv
+This dataset contains the biomass of each sample in mg (chiro_bio) collected from three emergence traps in 16 flumes, twice a week, after one, four, and six weeks of stressor exposure (N=288).

 treat: treatments; "Control" (no stressors); "Crayfish" (presence of signal crayfish, absence of ALAN); "ALAN" (presence of ALAN, absence of signal crayfish); "ALAN+Crayfish" (presence of both ALAN and signal crayfish).
 week: time after initiation of stressors exposure measured in weeks= one week "Week1", four weeks "Week4", and six weeks "Week6".
 day: sampling was done twice a week, day 1 (d1) and day 2 (d2).